pyglet/pyglet/doc/programming_guide/keyboard.rst

 pyglet does not define key symbols for every keyboard ever made.
-For example, non-Latin languages will have many keys not recognised by pyglet (however, their Unicode representation will still be valid, see :ref:`guide_text-and-motion-events`).
+For example, non-Latin languages will have many keys not recognised by pyglet (however, their Unicode representations will still be valid, see :ref:`guide_text-and-motion-events`).
 Even English keyboards often have additional so-called "OEM" keys added by the manufacturer, which might be labelled "Media", "Volume" or